 When it comes to grabbing your reader’s attention, the thumbnail photo is just as - if not more - important than your article headline.
 Humans are visual creatures that respond to images far more tangibly than they do text.
 The photo you choose to represent your article can color the emotional headspace the reader takes on before approaching your content.
 Images can promote strong positive - or negative - reactions in a reader’s mind.

 You should be giving the same considerations towards effectiveness with your graphics as you do your headlines; surveying Helpfull panelists is a sure-fire way to get quick, measured insight into how audiences will respond to your article thumbnail.

 For our final survey, we’ve conducted an image-comparison survey that asks recipients to consider five different images.
-Drawing from the second survey, we’re looking to find a graphic to match the winning headline we had developed prior - “A Very Unmerry Christmas - 400,000 Toys Recalled In 2020 Holiday Season.”
+Drawing from the second survey, we’re looking to find a graphic to match the blog post title we had developed prior - “A Very Unmerry Christmas - 400,000 Toys Recalled In 2020 Holiday Season.”

 The comments we received from our panelists mentioned how the image seemed to fit the tone of our article headline better than the rest; the powerful emotional response evoked by the image seemed justified, and inspired readers to want to learn more about the impact of this theoretical toy recall.

 The ability to test headlines and graphics with an audience of thousands makes Helpfull the premier tool for content creators.